 If you are convicted of a second or subsequent offence, there is a higher maximum penalty of $2,200 and a 12 month disqualification period, which can be reduced to six months.
 Both offences come with a criminal conviction.

-However, a good lawyer may be able to help you to avoid a criminal conviction and licence disqualification altogether by convincing the magistrate to grant a ‘section 10’ order.
+However, a good lawyer may be able to help you to avoid a criminal conviction and licence disqualification altogether by convincing the magistrate to grant a ‘section 10 dismissal or conditional release order‘.

 Effectiveness of RDT